Mary Easton Sibley: Move to St. Charles, Missouri

 George's job on the Santa Fe Trail did not earn him enough to repay his debts.
 He had to sell most of his land holdings to break even.
 Mary visited family members for an extended period of time between 1827 and 1828, and afterwards did not return to the farm at Osage with George.
 Mary chose to stay with her parents in St. Charles.
 George followed her a few months later and the two settled on some land George owned just outside of town.
 The couple established a new farm in 1829, which they named Linden Wood.
 The farm prospered.

 Because of the numerous Linden trees on this property, the Sibleys named the property Linden Wood.
 While George cleared the land for farming, the couple lived in town until a home was built on the property in 1829.

 George was content to farm the land, but Mary grew bored.
 George no longer held a government office and they were too far from town to socialize much.
 It is not known exactly why Mary decided to start a school for girls at Linden Wood, but it may be that she wanted to help George pay off his debt, her "social conscience" had been awakened, or that the school and teaching would allow her to express her individuality.
-Although the reasons for its establishment are not known, Mary started a school for girls at Linden Wood in late 1830 or early 1831.
+Although the reasons for its establishment are not known, Mary started a school for girls at Linden Wood in 1832.

 The development of Lindenwood

-In 1827, as the Sibleys settled in St. Charles, Mary started a small school in town; first teaching her sister, Louisa, and a few town girls from her home.
-By 1831, a log cabin was built at Linden Wood, specifically to house twenty boarding students; as well as create additional classroom space.
+In 1829, as the Sibleys settled in St. Charles, Mary began teaching her sister, Louisa, and a few town girls from her home.
+By December 1829, a log cabin was built at Linden Wood.
+As Mary's vision for a school solidified, this building became the initial building used for Lindenwood Female College when it was formed in 1832.

 By 1839, the school at Lindenwood cost three dollars a week for tuition, board, and school supplies.
 Students learned French and German, music, art, and Protestant virtues of piety and personal responsibility.
 In the 1840s, enrollment increased, requiring additional instructors.
 Around this time, the Sibleys were also operating a day school for boys and girls in St. Charles.
 That school had forty-nine students for the 1839 fall term.
 Both of the Sibleys' schools closed in 1841, however, due to economic stress in the region and problems hiring teachers who met Mary's standards.
 The schools were reopened in 1842, but were not without their problems.

 As finances became tight for the college in 1843, Mary traveled east to raise money.
 She succeeded in raising approximately $4,000, enough to keep the school in operation.
 In 1853, George and Mary Sibley donated 120 acres of land to the school and Lindenwood Female College incorporated with a 15-man board of directors.
 The board helped appoint professors, teachers, and developed the school's curriculum.